 - 30 g flaked almonds (¼ cup) or slivered or chopped nuts (raw, toasted or dehydrated)

 - Top with freeze dried raspberry fruit sprinkles for a party

 - * the nuts and seeds you can add in whole or grind them.

 - Start by softening the coconut butter by standing the jar in hot water.

-Once it can be mixed with a spoon easily, add it to a bowl with your choice of sweetener and the vanilla.
+- Once it's soft enough to be mixed with a spoon easily, add it to a bowl with your choice of sweetener and the vanilla.